ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## toDayOfMonth

-Converts a date or date with time to the number of the day in the month (1-31) as `UInt8` value.
+Returns the number of the day within the month (1-31) of a date or date with time.

 **Syntax**